opensvc/docs.opensvc.com/source/compliance.rulesets.rst

 ** osvc_svcmon**

 This ruleset is exported to services only.
-It contains information about the status of the service the ``svcmgr -s <svcname> compliance ...`` command is executed on.
+It contains information about the status of the service the ``om <svcname> compliance ...`` command is executed on.

 Example content: